 With many more people working from home due to the COVID-19 pandemic, and the number of remote workers only set to rise, some will inevitably need to convert home space into an home office.
+Many business owners are now wondering if their limited company can pay for a home office.

 Working from the kitchen table might be ok as a temporary solution, but if you’ve got children around, a dedicated workspace can help avoid disasters!
 The novelty of ad-hoc remote working can wear thin quickly too.
 Especially without the right space and equipment, and when there’s no separation between work and home.